intercultural

 In addition to similarities, there are also interesting cultural differences.
 For example, almost all cultures have stories about dragons.
 Although they differ in shape on the one hand — sometimes more serpentine, sometimes more like a giant bird or like some kind of dinosaur — they all embody an enormous (super)natural power.

-Animal Wisdom site Read More »
+Animal Wisdom Read More »

 Quest for Wisdom foundation